Nonspecific Methods of Infection Prevention Among Medical Staff

 Doffing PPE

-A patient with a suspected transmittable disease should be immediately placed in an appropriate isolation room in order to prevent droplet, airborne, or direct contact transmission of pathogens.
-If it is not possible, bear in mind that the infected patient should not share the room with other patients in whom a possible infection is associated with a significant risk of complications, maximize the distance between beds, and ensure that patients are separated from each other with a curtain or divider.
-Information about isolation precautions and the PPE used should be displayed at the entry to the isolation room.
+A patient with a suspected transmittable disease should be immediately placed in an appropriate isolation room in order to prevent transmission of pathogens by IRPs or through direct contact.
+If it is not possible, bear in mind that the infected patient should not share the room with other patients in whom a possible infection is associated with a significant risk of complications.
+When sharing a room cannot be avoided, maximize the distance between beds and ensure that patients are separated from each other with a curtain or divider.
+Information about isolation precautions and the PPE used should be displayed at the entry to the room.

 The decision to separate patients or nursing home residents receiving long-term and home care who are infected with a multidrug-resistant strain should be made on a case-by-case basis considering the infection risk and its consequences for other patients as well as negative psychologic effects of long-term isolation.